Adam-Jimenez/auddit/README.md

 - REDDIT_CLIENT_ID
 - REDDIT_CLIENT_SECRET

-(Read about how to create a Reddit application to get those).
+Read about how to [create a Reddit application](https://ssl.reddit.com/prefs/apps/) to get those.

 You also need to register an application on the Google OAuthv2 API.
 [Here's](https://developers.google.com/youtube/v3/guides/uploading_a_video) a guide.
 You need to put the resulting `client_secrets.json` in the root of the project.